scottcanoe/qute/README.md

 ### Core
   - Support `PyQt6` and `PySide6`.
   - Roll in my qt application layer that works around the `QApplication`'s default behavior that makes it difficult to create and run applications after the first application has terminated.
+Also, possibly use scribble to help share data between subsequent `QApplication` executions.
   - Roll in my console widget.

 ### Scribble
   - Cache `ScribbleDictionary` instances so all users of a dictionary will be using identically the same dictionary.
   - Support custom JSON serializers.

 ## General Usage